Wrington Vale Light Railway: Traffic

 When the line first opened in 1901, there were four trips a day each way between Blagdon and Yatton; one trip each way was a mixed passenger and goods service.
 The first train out of Blagdon in the morning went only as far as Congresbury, and returned to Blagdon from there.
 Other trains ran through from or to Yatton.
 In 1910, there were five trains a day in each direction on weekdays only.
 Until 1915, there was a late trip on Saturdays from Blagdon to Yatton and return.

-With light loadings, the service was reduced to three trains a day each way in 1919, but the fourth trip was re-instated in 1921.
+With light traffic, the service was reduced to three trains a day each way in 1919, but the fourth trip was re-instated in 1921.
 Railmotors were considered at this time in an effort to match operating costs to income, but the gradients on the line prevented them from operating successfully so they were not used.

-In 1926, the service was increased again to five trips a day, to respond to competition from the Bristol Tramways and Carriage Company's buses.
-However, this was not successful, and the service returned to the original four trips a day in 1927, until closure to passenger traffic from 14 September 1931.
+In 1926, the service was increased again to five trips a day in response to competition from the Bristol Tramways and Carriage Company's buses.
+However this was not successful, and the service returned to the original four trips a day in 1927, until closure to passenger traffic from 14 September 1931.

-In 1926 also the General Strike took place.
-Nestlé were managing milk flows from the area at the time, and arranged road lorry collections for the milk traffic.
+The 1926 United Kingdom general strike harmed services on the line.
+Nestlé were managing milk trains from the area at the time, and arranged road lorry collections for the milk traffic.
 When the strike ended, much of this business stayed on road.

-Freight service continued along the length of the line until 1 November 1950, when the section between Wrington and Blagdon was closed fully.
-Coal traffic continued to Wrington until 6 June 1963, and the line closed completely on 10 June 1963; Congresbury itself retained passenger services until later in 1963, when it closed with the rest of the Yatton to Witham line.
+Freight service continued on the line until 1 November 1950, when the section between Wrington and Blagdon was closed fully.
+Coal traffic continued to Wrington until 6 June 1963, and the line closed completely on the 10th of that month; Congresbury itself retained passenger services until later that year, when it closed with the rest of the Yatton to Witham line.